uwindsorcss/documents/constitution.md

 The first year representative, and any positions not elected in the annual election (including positions temporarily held), shall be elected during the first month of the fall semester.

-The elected positions shall be the President, VP Communications, VP External, VP Academic, VP Finance, First Year representative, Second Year representative, and Senior representative.
+The elected positions shall be all positions except **Head of Technology** and **Secretary**.

+The **exective** positions are restricted to individuals who have served at least one year on the Computer Science Society previously.

 In the event of no new executive being elected, a group of Computer Science students may petition the UWSA VP Administration to represent the Computer Science Society on a temporary basis subject to election in the first month of the fall semester.

 #### Section 2 - Removal of Executive or Council Member